-Figure 15 shows the centerline profiles of the instantaneous resolved temperature \tilde{T} at different instants of time from the LES/PDF simulation of the base case for $-4 \leq z \leq 4$.
+Figure 16 shows the centerline profiles of the instantaneous resolved temperature \tilde{T} at different instants of time from the LES/PDF simulation of the base case for $-4 \le z \le 4$.
 As can be seen from this figure, the profiles of the resolved temperature \tilde{T} vary considerably due to the turbulence encountered by the premixed flame and therefore, the flame brush spans approximately the z values between -4 mm and 4 mm.
-We now consider the values of normalized grid spacing (h/δ_L) on the centerline and in particular, for $-4 \leq z \leq 4$, to determine if the grid is sufficiently fine to resolve the flame thickness.
+It also emphasizes that the centerline profiles of instantaneous resolved temperature somewhat qualitatively resembles the laminar profile.
+We now consider the values of normalized grid spacing (h/δ_L) on the centerline and in particular, for $-4 \le z \le 4$, to determine if the grid is sufficiently fine to resolve the flame thickness.

-Figure 16 shows the normalized grid spacing (h/δ_L) on the centerline in the LES/PDF simulation of the base case.
+Figure 17 shows the normalized grid spacing (h/δ_L) on the centerline in the LES/PDF simulation of the base case.
 For $-4 \le z \le 4$, the values of normalized grid spacing, h/δ_L , lie between 0.36 and 0.8.
 Therefore, we can infer that the grid is coarse by at least by a factor of 4 compared to that needed to resolve the laminar flame thickness, as conventionally, at least 10 grid points are needed within the laminar flame thickness.

-In the companion study [35], the present LES/PDF methodology (both model and code) is used to make calculations of a mildly-strained laminar premixed flame in an opposed-jet configuration.
+In the companion study [39], the present LES/PDF methodology (both model and code) is used to make calculations of a mildlystrained laminar premixed flame in an opposed-jet configuration.
 These calculations are performed for a wide range of normalized grid spacings, h/δ_L , and this confirms that the laminar-flame speed and thickness are recovered on sufficiently fine meshes.
 However, for $h/\delta_L = 0.36$ and $h/\delta_L = 0.8$ (i.e., over the range of the current turbulent flame calculations) the observed flame thicknesses are $\delta_F/\delta_L = 1.5$ and 2.5, respectively.
-Hence, predictably, this grid spacing is too coarse to resolve the laminar flame at all
+Hence, predictably, this grid spacing is too coarse to resolve the laminar flame at all accurately, and consequently the present calculations are definitely not in the